|Home||Grandparents are Special||Index|

 They would go crazy now trying to figure out how many germs were on that apron.

-But I don't think I ever caught anything from an Apron.
+But I never caught anything from an apron but love.

 There is a special woman whose love has meant so much.